 Marine radio rules and regs for us to follow

-Some of us when calling (hailing) our good buddy's say the boat name they are calling (usually some descriptive name like "barfing good times for all" or "I think I heard enough already" or this true one "om pa pa - om pa pa" try listening to that three times ) three or four times in a row, and if that's not tedious enough they say it clearly, plainly, slowly, enounciatingly, pronounciatingly, excruciatingly perfect.
-Enough already again, just say it once, normally -- are you in love with saying the boats name or something?
-Besides you just talked to them five minutes ago, why should all of us have to listen to your ten minute hailing speech again.
-And then, all you have to say is something like, "Hey Joe, do you want french or thousand Island dressing?"
+Some of us when calling (hailing) our good buddy's say the boat name they are calling (usually some descriptive name like "barfing good times for all" or "I think I heard enough already" or this true one "om pa pa - om pa pa" try listening to that three times ) three or four times in a row, and if that's not tedious enough they say it clearly, plainly, slowly, enunciatingly, pronounciatingly, excruciatingly perfect.
+Enough already again, just say it once, normally -- are you in love with saying the boat's name or something?
+Besides you just talked to them five minutes ago, why should all of us have to listen to your ten-minute hailing speech again?
+And then, all you have to say is something like, "Hey Joe, do you want French or Thousand Island dressing?"

 Now I know its proper to repeat three times when hailing -- but give it a break.